Messaging and Communication Jobs

 Start Datadog Synthetic Test |

 Defines the synthetic test details, including test ID and variables.
-Copy
+The following example defines the synthetic test details: Copy

 |